BinDruid/twitter-fast-api/README.md

 alembic revision --autogenerate
 ```

-Upgrading the database when new migrations are created.
+Upgrading the database when new migrations are created

 ```shell
 alembic upgrade head